nkishaq/internet-subscription/readme.md

-## Confgration internet-subscription
+## Configration internet-subscription

-A URL shortner service is that takes a long URL and generates a shorter version of it.
-When the short URL is typed in the browser window, it redirects to the actual URL.
+You have a list of internet subscription products in your db, each product can have many properties like upload_speed, download_speed, technology (fiber/dialup), static_ip (yes/no) etc.

 ## Technology